-You will receive at least 2 data cards per year.
+You will receive 3 data cards in Year 12 and 2 data cards in Year 13.
 You will also receive one full report per year in the Summer Term for Year 12 and Spring Term for Year 13.

 DEVELOPING YOUR INDEPENDENCE